alannagenin/ProjectPython/README.md

 ## Guessing numbers

 Steps
+1. User chooses two boundaries (lower and upper)
-1. The computer chooses randomly a number
+2. The computer chooses randomly a number between those two boundaries
-2. Guess one number
+3. Guess one number
-3. Tell if too small or too big
+4. Tell if too small or too big
-4. Loop again
+5. Loop again

 The file `english-common-words.csv`  shows the 3000 most used words in English.
 We will use it to randomly choose a word.